Luciano Recalde

-Luciano Leonel Recalde (born 12 August 1995) is an Argentine professional footballer who plays as a centre-back for Primera División Ecuatoriana side Deportivo Cuenca.
+Luciano Leonel Recalde (born 12 August 1995) is an Argentine professional footballer who plays as a centre-back for San Martín SJ.

 Career

 Recalde's career got underway with Rosario Central of the Argentine Primera División.
 In January 2016, Recalde completed a loan move to Primera B Nacional team Villa Dálmine.
 A victory over Juventud Unida on 19 March marked his professional career debut, which was the first of five appearances during 2016.
 He remained with Villa Dálmine for the following campaign, 2016–17, and participated in fourteen further matches.
 January 2018 saw Recalde make his debut for Rosario Central, playing the full ninety minutes of a match with Gimnasia y Esgrima on 29 January.